 SemiHemi™ males and females should come from long lines of success in the showring.
 This helps establish impartial validation of excellent conformation.
 Dams and sires will preferably be multi-champions, with parents and grandparents that were multi champions as well, locking in positive conformation traits.

-The real power behind the SemiHemi™ beeding program is locking-in genetic traits, similar to line breeding, but through the use of EPDs so that we maintain genetic variability and increase the odds of genetic improvement.
+The real power behind the SemiHemi™ beeding program is locking-in genetic traits, selected through the use of EPDs, and maintenance of genetic variability to increase the odds of genetic improvement.
 SemiHemi™ males are in the top 1-2% for several traits, and both males and females are typically in the top 5% of the national herd for key traits.

 Ultimate Breeding Goal: